-Then in mid-June Eric, 14, started complaining of not feeling well.
-Four days later, he was hospitalized at St. Mary's Medical Center/Nicklaus Children's Hospital in West Palm Beach after he awoke disoriented and unable to see well.
-Doctors diagnosed Eric with a severe form of encephalitis and he eventually had to be placed in a medically-induced coma.
+In mid-June, Eric – then 14 -- started having headaches and developed a low-grade fever.
+Four days later he was hospitalized at St. Mary’s Medical Center/Nicklaus Children’s Hospital after he awoke disoriented and unable to see well.
+After having seizures in the ER, doctors diagnosed Eric with a severe case of encephalitis due to a brain infection and he was placed in a medically-induced coma to protect his brain.

 Frequently asked questions about the Eric Dolch Children's Encephalitis Foundation.